nonpartisan-redistricting-datahub/Case_Study_3/README.md

-# Case Study Helping a Redistricting Organization Get the Data They Need to Draw and Analyze Proposed Plans
+# Case Study: Combining Election Results with Precinct Boundaries to Draw and Analyze Proposed Redistricting Plans

 This is the code that accompanies the Case Study of our aggregation data work with Maine Votes.